qiankunli/qiankunli.github.io/_posts/Technology/Kubernetes/2015-03-04-kubernetes_introduction_3.md

     $ etcdctl get /registry/services/endpoints/default/apache2-service
     {"kind":"Endpoints","id":"apache2-service","uid":"09a711e5-c3d0-11e4-b06e-0800272b69e4","creationTimestamp":"2015-03-06T07:11:41Z","selfLink":"/api/v1beta1/endpoints/apache2-service?namespace=default","resourceVersion":14119,"apiVersion":"v1beta1","namespace":"default","endpoints":["10.100.83.5:80"]}

-    etcdctl get /registry/services/specs/default/apache2-service
+    $ etcdctl get /registry/services/specs/default/apache2-service
     {"kind":"Service","id":"apache2-service","uid":"07cc9702-c3d0-11e4-b06e-0800272b69e4","creationTimestamp":"2015-03-06T07:11:37Z","apiVersion":"v1beta1","namespace":"default","port":9090,"protocol":"TCP","selector":{"name":"apache2"},"containerPort":80,"portalIP":"10.100.62.248","sessionAffinity":"None"}

 可以看到，一些相关信息都会被记录到etcd中。

-A service, through its label selector, can resolve to 0 or more pods.
+A service, through its label selector(a key:value pair), can resolve to 0 or more pods.
 Over the life of a service, the set of pods which comprise that service can grow, shrink, or turn over completely.
 Clients will only see issues if they are actively using a backend when that backend is removed from the service (and even then, open connections will persist for some protocols).

 ## Service Operations